-- 1. A member entitled to attend and vote at the Annual General Meeting is entitled to appoint one (1) or two (2) proxies or the Chairman of the Meeting to attend and vote on his/her stead. - 2.
-Where a member appoints two proxies, he/she should specify the proportion of his/her shareholding to be represented by each proxy, failing which the nomination shall be deemed to be alternative. - 3.
-A member who is a relevant intermediary entitled to attend the meeting and vote is entitled to appoint more than two (2) proxies to attend and vote instead of the member, but each proxy must be appointed to exercise the rights attached to a different share or shares held by each member.
+- 4. A member entitled to attend and vote at the Annual General Meeting is entitled to appoint one (1) or two (2) proxies to attend and vote on his/her stead. - 5.
+Where a member appoints two proxies, he/she should specify the proportion of his/her shareholding to be represented by each proxy, failing which the nomination shall be deemed to be alternative.
+If no specific direction as to voting is given or in the event of any other matter arising at the AGM and at any adjournment thereof, the proxy/proxies (except where the Chairman of the AGM is appointed as the member's proxy) will vote or abstain from voting at his/her/their discretion.
+In the absence of specific direction as to the voting given by a member, the appointment of the Chairman of the AGM as the member's proxy for the relevant resolutions will be treated as invalid. - 6.
+A member who is a Relevant Intermediary entitled to attend the meeting and vote is entitled to appoint more than two (2) proxies to attend and vote instead of the member, but each proxy must be appointed to exercise the rights attached to a different share or shares held by each member.
 Where such member appoints more than two (2) proxies, the appointment shall be invalid unless the member specifies the number of shares in relation to which each proxy has been appointed.

-Pursuant to Section 181 of the Companies Act, Relevant intermediary is either:
+Pursuant to Section 181 of the Companies Act, Relevant Intermediary is either: